 - Follow mild exercises like light physical stretching, bending, turning etc. on a daily basis.

 - Individuals involved in activities or jobs which require sitting for long hours, can always afford to spare at least 5 min to stand.
 Need to speak to a colleague, you can always walk up to their table and speak.
 That again makes you move and is a simple physical activity.

 - Using stairs instead of elevators is also a good exercise.

 - Standing involves more muscles and burns more calories.
 While talking on a phone, try to walk and talk.

 - Go for small walks instead of immediately sitting or sleeping after meals.

 - Opt for either walking or riding a bicycle to nearby places rather than using automobiles.

->

-> We, humans are a result of thousand years of evolution.
-We evolved to explore the world on our feet.
-What we do is exactly opposite of that, to be physically entrapped in a chair.
-It is needless to say that we have to walk more to prevent our body from becoming home to illnesses!
+We, humans, are the product of thousands of years of evolution.
+We have evolved to explore the world with our feet.
+What we do is the exact opposite.
+We are physically confined to a chair.
+Needless to say, we need to walk more so that our bodies don’t become a home for disease!